Massive Cuff Tears

 In addition to the tendon damage, the muscles also degenerate.
 This is thought to be due to the disuse of the muscle, ageing and programmed cellular damage (inherited).
 This process is seen as muscle atrophy (wasting of the muscle) and fatty infiltration of the muscle (replacement of muscle by fatty tissue).

-Patients with massive tears that show marked atrophy and fatty infiltration have poorer clinical outcomes than those who do not have these changes
+Patients with massive tears that have atrophy and fatty infiltration have poorer clinical outcomes than those who do not have these changes.

 Surgical repair of massive rotator cuff tears is not as successful as small or moderate tears (< 5cm).
 This is because: